 Banks need to be thorough in looking into people who are seeking to access their products, particularly where lending is involved.
 Legitimate business owners will expect a certain level of scrutiny when they are taking out business loans.

-It is up to banks to carry out the necessary risk assessment when deciding which business customers to lend to and to ensure that they money is not going to fund human trafficking and slavery practices.
+It is up to banks and financial services to carry out the necessary risk assessment when deciding which business customers to lend to and to ensure that the money is not going to fund human trafficking and slavery practices.

 Offer Banking Products to Survivors of Modern Slavery